faucetsdn/faucet/docs/tutorials/tutorials.rst

 Now that you know how to setup and run faucet in a self-contained virtual environment you can build on this tutorial and start to make more interesting topologies by adding more Open vSwitch bridges, ports and network namespaces.
-Check out the faucet :doc:`configuration` document for more information on features you can turn on and off.
+Check out the faucet :doc:`../configuration` document for more information on features you can turn on and off.
 In future we will publish additional tutorials on layer 3 routing, inter-vlan routing, ACLs.

 You can also easily add real hardware into the mix as well instead of using a software switch.
-See the :doc:`vendors/index` section for information on how to configure a wide variety of different vendor devices for faucet.
+See the :doc:`../vendors/index` section for information on how to configure a wide variety of different vendor devices for faucet.